15th National Congress of the Chinese Communist Party

 The 15th National Congress of the Chinese Communist Party was held in Beijing between September 12 and 18, 1997.
 It was preceded by the 14th National Congress of the Chinese Communist Party and was followed by the 16th National Congress of the Chinese Communist Party.
 2,048 delegates and 60 specially invited delegates represented the party's estimated 59 million members.

 The congress elected a 344-member 15th CCP Central Committee, as well as a 115-member Central Commission for Discipline Inspection (CCDI).
 This change in membership made the new average age of the CCP 55 and percentage of members holding university or college level education 92.4%.
 Jiang Zemin was reappointed CCP General Secretary and Chairman of the Central Military Commission.

-Policy changes
+Policy

 Jiang Zemin called for establishing a socialist rule of law.
 The Congress set goals on "forming a socialist system of laws with Chinese characteristics".

+The 15th National Congress stated that "the non-public economy is a significant component of China's socialist market economy."

 Regarding state-owned enterprises (SOEs) of China, Jiang advocated that large SOEs should be further strengthened by merging them into larger groups.
 This concept became known as grasping the large, letting go of the small.